The Vatican and Colosseum are two of Europe’s most popular tourist attractions.

 You can reschedule this tour up to 24 hours before your visit.

 The Vatican and Colosseum combo tour does not include visiting the Colosseum’s Underground.

 If you want to learn how the gladiators and the wild animals were moved about under the Arena floor during the ‘performances’, you must book the guided tour of Colosseum Underground.

 If the cost of the tour doesn’t matter, but you want the VIP experience, check out this private tour of the Vatican and Colosseum.

 Tip: Some tourists prefer to see the Colosseum and Trevi Fountain together.

 Where does the tour start

-At both the attractions, the tour organizers have easy-to-find starting points.
+At both attractions, the tour organizers have easy-to-find starting points.

 On the day of your tour, you can go to the meeting point and show your smartphone voucher to the coordinators with blue ‘City Wonders’ polo shirts or jackets.

-The tour starts from either the Vatican Museums or the Colosseum, depending on the season.
+The tour starts from the Vatican Museums or the Colosseum, depending on the season.